Fox Corporation (FOXA) upgraded Issued by Wall Street Gurus

 Analysts’ Opinion of FOXA

-Many brokerage firms have already submitted their reports for FOXA stocks, with Guggenheim repeating the rating for FOXA by listing it as a “Buy.”
-The predicted price for FOXA in the upcoming period, according to Guggenheim is $41 based on the research report published on August 05th of the current year 2021.
+Many brokerage firms have already submitted their reports for FOXA stocks, with Rosenblatt repeating the rating for FOXA by listing it as a “Buy.”
+The predicted price for FOXA in the upcoming period, according to Rosenblatt is $48 based on the research report published on September 30th of the current year 2021.

 Guggenheim, on the other hand, stated in their research note that they expect to see FOXA reach a price target of $41.
-The rating they have provided for FOXA stocks is “Neutral” according to the report published on June 29th, 2021.
+The rating they have provided for FOXA stocks is “Buy” according to the report published on August 05th, 2021.

-Wells Fargo gave a rating of “Overweight” to FOXA, setting the target price at $47 in the report published on June 09th of the current year.
+Guggenheim gave a rating of “Neutral” to FOXA, setting the target price at $41 in the report published on June 29th of the current year.

 Stock Fundamentals for FOXA